clarivate/wos_reviewer_recognition_plugin_ojs_old/README.md

 ### About
 This plugin provides the ability to send and publish reviews to Web of Science Researcher Profiles (formerly known as Publons, https://webofscience.com) from OJS hosted journals.
+For OJS 3.4 and later versions, see the following repository: https://github.com/clarivate/wos_reviewer_recognition_plugin_ojs_3

 ### License
 This plugin is licensed under the GNU General Public License v3.